fscorrupt/awesome-stars/README.md

 ## Python

+- [h2oai/h2ogpt](https://github.com/h2oai/h2ogpt) - Private Q&A and summarization of documents+images or chat with local GPT, 100% private, no data leaks, Apache 2.0.
+Demo: https://gpt.h2o.ai/
+- [Casvt/Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library, fitting in the *arr suite of software.
 - [jeanslack/Videomass](https://github.com/jeanslack/Videomass) - Videomass is a free, open source and cross-platform GUI for FFmpeg and yt-dlp
 - [PiotrMachowski/Xiaomi-cloud-tokens-extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) - This tool/script retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
 - [SickChill/sickchill](https://github.com/SickChill/sickchill) - Less rage, more chill.